nathanp133/Assignment-Architectural-Decisions/ADR/data storage.md

 # Alternatives Considered:

-    Onlyusing local device storage: Using only local device storage may limit data accessibility to a specific device and make it challenging to synchronize data across multiple devices.
+    Only using local device storage: Using only local device storage may limit data accessibility to a specific device and make it challenging to synchronize data across multiple devices.
     Only using cloud-based storage: Relying solely on cloud-based storage may introduce dependency on internet connectivity and may not provide offline data access.

 # Consequences: